stefan22/webpack/readme.md

 	+ i have in the past added a third script, whenever I wanted to run a few npm scripts in a single line and call them with a `&&` but watch by itself works fine here.

-- webpack wit babel-loader - transpile
+- webpack with babel-loader - transpile
 	+ baberc file - presets: env
 	+ es6 - es5 transformation
 	+ bundle file created